encodeous/notes/computer-science/olympiads/computer-contest-level-3/Class 5/Class 5.md

 - Depth-first search uses the same idea as backtracking.
   - Exhaustively searching all possibilities by advancing if possible.
-  - Backing up as soon as there is an unexplored vertex.
+  - Backing up as soon as there is no more unexplored vertices.

 The path a node is visited by is not always the shortest.